telerik/xamarin-forms-docs/controls/imageeditor/imageeditor-crop.md

 ### Crop Tool

-1. AspectRatio (AspectRatio): Represents the aspect ratio expressed as the ratio between the width and height of an image.
+1. AspectRatio (*AspectRatio*): Represents the aspect ratio expressed as the ratio between the width and height of an image.
 The specific values are:

 * **Free**: Special value, indicating the aspect ratio should not be constrained.
 * **Original**: Special value, indicating the aspect ratio should match the original image.
 * **Square**: Special value, indicating the width and height of the image should be equal.

->important When set custom values for the **AspectRatio** the separator must be ":", for example: "7:2", "6:2":
+>important When set custom values for the **AspectRatio** the separator must be ":", for example: "7:2", "6:2".

 ```XAML
 <telerikImageEditor:CropDefinition AspectRatio="7:2" Text="7:2"/>
 ```

->note If no aspect ration is specified explicitly, the crop tool uses the default **Free**.
+>note If no aspect ratio is specified explicitly, the crop tool uses the default **Free**.
 When a custom aspect ratio is specified, the crop operation is performed with that ratio.

-2. Geometry (RadGeometry): Specifies the geometry of the crop selection.
+2. Geometry (*RadGeometry*): Specifies the geometry of the crop selection.
 The available geometries are:

 * **RadRectangleGeometry**: Represents a rectangle geometry.
 * **RadLineGeometry**: Represents a line geometry.